jmicmoore/react-redux-simple-bootstrap/README.md

             ```

 1. Test Hotloading on the Browser.
+    * **NOTE:**  When running locally using `npm run local`, the bundling and hotloading are actually kicked off in the code instead of the command line.
+This means we do not need to explicitly bundle in the command line (ie. npm run bundle).
     * Delete your /dist/bundle.js file (we don't want this misleading us if there's an error)
     * Reload your changes
         ```